appscode/blog/content/post/deploy-and-manage-proxysql-in-aws/index.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing horizontal scaling operation on `percona-cluster` database.
+- `spec.proxyRef.name` specifies that we are performing horizontal scaling operation on `proxy-server`.
 - `spec.type` specifies that we are performing `HorizontalScaling` on our database.
 - `spec.horizontalScaling.member` specifies the desired replicas after scaling.